The Voice Kids (Russian TV series)

+In 2023, there was a spin-off called «The Voice.
+No Longer Kids», which features former participants competing in a fashion similar to the All-Stars version that originated in France.

 Conception

 An adaptation of the Dutch show The Voice Kids, Channel One announced the show under the name Голос. Дети (The Voice Kids).

 In each season, the winner receives ₽500,000 (about $8,000) and a record deal with Universal Music Group.